U.S. Complicity for the Sex Industry in the Philippines

 The Philippine Islands will (I hope) ever be a land of beautiful beaches, sunsets, and people.
 The Filipino culture is admirably accepting of others and filled with smiles and laughter.
 At one time, they were an Island peoples living in communal settings and experiencing the paradise of a fruitful land.
 This tranquil life was disrupted by the catastrophic effects of colonization, war, empire and global economics.

-The power of a burgeoning empire to transport men, horses, bridges and weapons of war.
-The year is 1898
+Displayed in the picture above is the power of a burgeoning empire to transport men, horses, bridges and weapons of war.
+The year is 1898.

 The US 4th Calvary transported their horses and wooden bridges to the Philippines aboard the first metal war ships.
 They arrived in the Philippines in 1898, a superior force, well equipped and the wholesale slaughter of Filipinos was begun.
 The slaughter of Filipinos was sanctioned by U.S. military leaders, the carnage was particularly vicious on the Island of Samar.